syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Legend-and-Legend-Items.md

 ---
 layout: post
-title: Chart-Legend-and-Legend-Items | Windows Forms | Syncfusion
+title: Chart Legend in Windows Forms Chart control | Syncfusion
-description: This help document section explains about the legend and it's customization in the syncfusion windows forms chart control.
+description: Learn about Chart Legend support in Syncfusion Windows Forms Chart control and more details.
 platform: windowsforms
 control: Chart
 documentation: ug
 ---

-# Chart legend in Windows Forms Chart
+# Chart Legend in Windows Forms Chart

 Essential Chart by default displays a legend with information on each series that has been plotted on the chart.